markpurtle/music_analytics/README.md

 ArcticMonkeysAnalytics.ipynb contains analysis on the audio properties of the Arctic Monkeys discography, such as valence, energy, danceability.
 Looking at how they have varied over time, from album to album

-Top100AlbumsAnalytics.ipynb contains analysis on the audio properties of best selling albums over time.
+Best_Selling_Albums_Analytics.ipynb contains analysis on the audio properties of best selling albums over time.
 Data of the best selling albums of each decade was scraped from Wikipedia pages and the Spotify API was used to gather audio features of these albums, which were then compared to see if they differed over time and if they gave any indication of what features typically make up a best selling album.